Health and Safety Help! Sheet

 Where to find more information...

-The Health and Safety Executive has a free leaflet called 'An Introduction to Health and Safety: Health and Safety in Small Businesses' which contains guidance on preparing a health and safety policy document.
+The Health and Safety Executive has a website providing guidance to small businesses which contains guidance on preparing a health and safety policy document.

 Click here for more information and tools on Managing Risk.